Top 3 Basecamp Alternatives

 Personally, I love Basecamp because of its remarkable simplicity and ease of use.
 Basecamp is also an established company that is not going to disappear overnight, along with your data.
 However, older isn’t always better, and depending on your project management needs, simpler isn’t always better, either.

 For project managers who require more than basic PM features, a Basecamp alternative may provide a better fit.
 Basecamp is notably lacking in advanced features such as reporting, budgeting, and accounting, and it does not offer time-tracking or live customer support.
 Furthermore, it is not customizable.
 If you think you may have outgrown Basecamp and are looking for a more feature-rich PM application, try one of these top Basecamp alternatives on for size.
+For more information on the platform, check out our full Basecamp review.

 Teamwork (see our review) was launched in 2007 and has since undergone numerous improvements to become a leading tool to manage projects and teams.
 Its users include the likes of PayPal, Pepsi, and eBay.
 Like Basecamp, this project management application is entirely web-based and easy to use.
 While it doesn’t have nearly as many users as Basecamp, I would consider Teamwork, in some ways, a better application.